Monday, 30 March 2015

 PRAWN FRIED RICE

-Rice being a staple throughout Asia, we have many options of preparing it....each region, state, country has something unique to offer depending on the ingredients available, that suits their taste buds.
+Rice is a staple in Asia, we have various ways of cooking it....each region, state, country has something unique to offer depending on the ingredients available, that what suits their taste buds.
 Globalisation has made us adaptive to other cultures.... food or otherwise.
 It is a feel good factor really.
-Like other fellow foodies, I too believe food has no boundaries....the term fusion food is much in trend now.
+Like other fellow foodies, I too believe food has no boundaries....the term fusion food is in trend.
 I do not hesitate to use a typical Indian biriyani masala along with broccoli and bell peppers while preparing a rice dish.
 These vegetables are in use in my country in the recent years.
 There is nothing wrong in doing such as long as it appeals to our taste buds.

 The word unethical has no place when it comes to food....the food world is truly versatile....
 I laughed to my heart's content when Pizza Hut in Kolkata introduced tandoori chicken pizza in their menu.... its an immense pleasure to see when a fellow foodie from my part of the world works hard to prepare a low caloric version of burger with tahini sauce.... or someone from the UK prepares a perfect dosa and expresses love for red hot South Asian curries.
 It leaves me in a happier state!

-At home, my men are not fond of rice with dal, veggies, a good fish curry and any kind of chicken or mutton / lamb curry does help.
-So I keep on using varied veggies, meat and fish to fry with the rice and bring some colour to the plate and their face.
+At home, my men are not fond of rice with dal, veggies.
+A fleshy fish curry, any kind of chicken or mutton / lamb curry does help.
+I keep using varied veggies, meat and fish to fry with the rice and bring some colour to the plate and their face.
 There is nothing good like an one pot meal loaded with nutrition and served with salad.
 This is an Oriental Style Prawn Fried Rice that I prepared for my family and a visiting dear friend.
 I did not follow any strict rules while doing it .....
 I followed my mood and the available ingredients on that particular day.

 INGREDIENTS :